 How to make Turkish Delight

 I am aware that some people make it with gelatine but that’s not the authentic way to make Turkish Delight.
-Real lokum is vegan; it’s made with cornflour (cornstarch for you non-European readers) – there really is no need to add gelatine, especially as doing so would render it non-vegetarian, much less vegan.
+Real lokum is made with cornflour (cornstarch for you non-European readers) – there really is no need to add gelatine, especially as doing so would render it non-vegetarian.

 Making Turkish delight is simply a case of adding sugar syrup to a cornflour and cream of tartar paste, cooking for an hour, flavouring and colouring the mix, turning out into a suitable container, waiting for it to cool, then cutting into cubes, and dusting with icing sugar and cornflour to prevent sticking.
 It really is as easy at that.